-For a property to be a suitable, it must be located in a market that passes the following litmus tests:
+For a property to be suitable, it must be located in a market that passes the following litmus tests:

 1) Large and Growing Population

 The current population is moving away from small towns and towards urban centers.
-There is a highly educated, entrepreneurial segment of the population that is moving from urban centers to small towns and telecommuting, but in terms of total number of people the safer bet is that big cities will keep getting bigger.
+There is a highly educated, entrepreneurial segment of the population that is moving from urban centers to small towns and telecommuting, but in terms of the total number of people, the safer bet is that big cities will keep getting bigger.

 You can find lots of information on population trends and housing trends at www.census.gov and www.ofheo.gov.